openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 28 July 2020 - Felipe Montoya.
 Initial version made public for the community at the google docs file.

-04 Februaty 2021 - Felipe Montoya
+04 February 2021 - Felipe Montoya
 Converted to Draft OEP